north-road/qgis-processing-r/website/pages/script-syntax.md

 # Script syntax

 The R scripts for the plugin use extension **.rsx**.
-It is classic R script with several metadata lines (starting with `##`) that define the interaction between QGIS and R. Metadata amongst other things specify how UI of the tool will look like.
+These are classic R scripts with several metadata lines (starting with `##`) that define the interaction between QGIS and R. Metadata amongst other things specify how UI of the tool will look like.

 The script loads necessary packages by itself.
 Combination of _sp_ and _rgdal_ or _sf_ for vector data and _sp_ and _rgdal_ or _raster_ for raster data.
 Any other packages need to be directly loaded using `library()` command in the script body.